-In 1984, at the start of Bo’s injury-plagued junior season, Randy wrote and recorded “Mr. Bo Jackson,” a tribute intended in part to serve as an unofficial anthem to Bo’s (first) unofficial Heisman campaign.
+In 1984, at the start of Bo’s injury-plagued junior season, about-to-graduate former Auburn quarterback Randy Campbell wrote and recorded “Mr. Bo Jackson,” a tribute partly intended as an unofficial anthem for Bo’s (first) unofficial Heisman campaign.

 So tell me about this record.

 Well, it was really kind of fluke how it happened.
 I had moved out of Sewell Hall when I was still in school.
 I graduated in December of ’84.
 So I was on campus his junior year, that fall, finishing my degree.
 And there were a lot of guys that came around the house and some of them lived in the same house with me that played guitar, so we were sitting around one night, playing guitar and singing songs and somebody played “Mr. Bo Jangles” by Jerry Jeff Walker and so I just got a pad and piece of paper and I started changing all the lyrics and making a parody of that song.
 I don’t remember if it was that night or later that week, but somebody said ‘you know, we need to record this,’ or ‘you need to record this,’ and I actually called Jerry Jeff Walker’s agent to ask permission to do a parody of the song, and they refused.
 So I just wrote all new music to it and it turned out better anyway, much more of an up tempo fun song than how it would have been.
 And most of those guys in the band Muse that still plays around Auburn played on the record.
 I know George Konstant played on it, and Jimbo the bass player played on it.

 What kind of reaction did it get?